RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

  D	is	incorrect	because	aggregation	refers	to	collecting	data,	typically event	data,	into	a	single	index	and	storage	system.
 Aggregation	does not	apply	directly	to	data	preservation	at	all.

-### Question # 7 - Which	storage	type	is	typically	used	by	the	cloud	provider	to	house	virtualmachine	images?
+### Question # 7 - Which	storage	type	is	typically	used	by	the	cloud	provider	to	house	virtual machine	images?
 A.	Volume
 B.	Structured
 C.	Unstructured
 D. Object

 Answer: D.

 Object	storage	utilizes	a	flat	hierarchy	and	catalogs	data	with	an opaque	file	handler	or	descriptor.
 When	storing	virtual	machine images,	cloud	providers	typically	use	object	storage	because	there	is no	reason	to	maintain	an	organized	file	structure,	and	an	opaque descriptor	works	perfectly	for	virtual	machine	images	and	provides easy	access	to	call	them.